 - Go for a V. Rather than applying in a line under the eyes, try a v shape that goes down onto the cheeks.
 This helps to blend well into the skin and brightens up the whole face.

 - Tap and pat.
 To blend everything, don’t rub.
 Instead, try tapping the concealer into the skin.
 It will softly blend out the edges without streaks or creases.

 - Set it well.
 For the ultimate long-lasting finish, set with a powder.
 Our favourite way is to dip a damp complexion sponge into loose powder, tap off the excess and then dab over your concealer.
 Let it set for a few minutes before lightly brushing off any excess with a fluffy brush.

-The Secret Ways to Use Concealer
+The Other Ways to Use Concealer

 Did you know that concealer can be used for so much more than just covering up breakouts or the signs of a busy week?
 We have a few sneaky tricks that we love it for.